manavgondalia/TASKER/README.md

 ### Installing the necessary dependencies

-One can install the necessary dependencies using the `npm install` command in the project directory
+One can install the necessary dependencies using the `npm install` command in the project directory.

 ### Available Scripts